Seneca-ICTOER/software-testing/docs/E-SDLC/Testing-in-SDLC-2.md

 ## Times to Test

-Work on testing begins as soon as the project starts and continues until the product is no longer being maintained.
+Work on testing begins when the project starts and continues until the product is no longer being maintained.
 The following sections describe how testing can be done in the phases of the life cycle.

 ### During Requirements

-The planning phase when requirements are being gathered, we can actually start to work on our test plans.
+During the planning phase when requirements are being gathered, we can actually start to work on our test plans.
 Once the requirements are partially known, we can start to:

 - plan the scope of the quality assurance effort,
 - design black box tests that will determine if the resulting software meets requirements.